UKHomeOffice/pttg-docker-openjdk8/README.md

 # pttg-docker-openjdk8
-An image, based on openjdk, that specifies a user so it can be used as ACP (which requires runAsNotRoot)
+An image, based on openjdk, that specifies a user so that the image can be used on ACP (which requires runAsNotRoot)

 ## Getting Started